JNRowe/jnrowe.github.io/articles/tips/Kick_me_birthday_reminders.rst

 See :gist:`198015`

-A little ``python`` script is all that is needed to generate a reminder input file from our address book now.
+A little :command:`python` script is all that is needed to generate a :command:`remind` input file from our address book now.

 .. code-block:: python